Social communication in Xenopus: development, function and evolution of neural circuits for producing and responding to vocal signals

 Statistics: stochastic computation, approximate Bayesian computation, data science, computational biology, statistical bioinformatics.

 We develop and apply molecular, optical and data analytic methods for multi-scale understanding of complex biological systems.

-Structural biology of proteins involved in human diseases (obesity, diabetes, cancer); Structural biology of proteins involved in pre-mRNA 3'-end processing.
+Structural biology of proteins involved in human diseases (obesity, diabetes, cancer); Structural biology of proteins involved in mRNA processing and quality control.

 Energy coupling mechanisms.